Fröken Frimans krig

-Fröken Frimans krig ("Miss Friman's War") is a Swedish drama television series that first aired on SVT in December 2013 for three episodes during the Christmas and New Years weekend.
+Fröken Frimans krig ("Miss Friman's War") is a Swedish drama television series that first aired on SVT in December 2013 for three episodes during the Christmas and New Year’s weekend.
 Sissela Kyle plays women's rights advocate Dagmar Friman, a fictitious version of Anna Whitlock, who in 1905 founded the consumer cooperative Svenska hem.
 The series is written by Pernilla Oljelund, and is based partly on the book Svenska Hem – en passionerad affär (2005) by Monika Björk and Eva Kaijser.
 Following the success of the series, the book was re-released in 2013 under the name Svenska Hem – Den sanna historien om Fröken Frimans krig.
 Fröken Frimans krig is directed by Mikael Hellström and produced by Maria Nordenberg.
-A second season aired in December 2015, again for the Christmas and New Years weekend, with three more episodes.
+A second season aired in December 2015, again for the Christmas and New Year’s weekend, with three more episodes.
 A third season aired in December 2016, and the fourth season aired in December 2017, with three more episodes each.

 The series has been aired in Iran, Mexico, and Slovenia as of December 2015.